microchip-pic-avr-examples/avr64dd32-getting-started-with-usart-mplabx-mcc/README.md

 ### 2.3 Summary

-This project shows how to use the USART peripheral to send formatted strings.
+This project shows how to use the Universal Synchronous/Asynchronous Receiver/Transmitter (USART) peripheral to send formatted strings.

 [Back to top](#getting-started-with-usart-using-the-avr64dd32-microcontroller-using-mcc-melody)<br>